Step-by-Step Guide: Notice of Defect & Modified Risk Reduction Inspection (Maryland)

 A Notice of Defect is issued when:

-• Lead paint hazards, like peeling paint or lead dust, are found in the home.
+- Lead hazards (like peeling paint or lead dust) are found inside the home

-• A child under 6 or a pregnant woman lives there.
+- A child under 6 or a pregnant woman lives in the unit

 Step 2: Hire a Certified Inspector

-• Clean Thoroughly: Use a HEPA vacuum and wet cleaning to remove lead dust from all surfaces.
+- Final Cleaning: Use HEPA vacuuming and wet cleaning to remove all dust

 Step 4: Get a Dust Wipe Test

-After the repairs are done, a certified lead inspector will collect dust samples from the floors, windows, and other surfaces to make sure there’s no lead dust left.
-The samples will be sent to a lab to confirm the property is safe.
+After repairs, your inspector will collect dust samples from floors, sills, and wells.
+These will be sent to a lab to confirm your unit is safe for occupancy.

 Step 5: Pass the Inspection

-To pass the Modified Risk Reduction Inspection, your property must:
+To pass the Modified Risk Reduction Inspection, you must:

-3. Receive a 330 Certificate of Compliance from the inspector.
+- Receive a valid 330 Certificate of Compliance from your inspector

-• Provide your tenants with a copy of the 330 Certificate and the dust test results.
+- Give your tenants a copy of the 330 Certificate

 Step 1: Learn the Lead Paint Rules

-• If the property was built before 1978, it may have lead paint.
-Laws require you to make sure it’s safe for tenants.
+- If the property was built before 1978, it may have lead paint.
+Landlords must ensure it’s safe for tenants.

-• Learn your responsibilities as a landlord under state and federal laws, like Maryland’s Lead Risk Reduction in Housing Act.
+- Learn your responsibilities under Maryland's Lead Risk Reduction in Housing Act and federal EPA laws.

 Step 2: Inspect the Property for Lead Hazards

-• Hire a certified lead paint inspector to check for lead paint and hazards like peeling, chipping, or cracking paint.
+- Hire a certified lead paint inspector to check for hazards like peeling, chipping, or cracked paint.

-• If lead is found, ask for a detailed report to know what needs to be fixed.
+- If lead is found, get a detailed report showing what needs repair.

 Step 3: Fix Any Lead Paint Problems

-• Negotiate with the seller to repair the lead hazards before you buy the property, or include the cost of fixing them in your budget.
+- Negotiate with the seller to repair lead hazards or budget for fixing them after purchase.

-• Hire an EPA-certified contractor to repair peeling paint, replace old windows, or encapsulate (seal) lead-based paint.
+- Use EPA-certified contractors to repair peeling paint, replace windows, or encapsulate surfaces.

 Step 4: Register the Property

-• All Maryland rental properties built before 1978 must be registered with the Maryland Department of the Environment (MDE).
+- All Maryland rental homes built before 1978 must be registered with the Maryland Department of the Environment (MDE).

-• Pay the annual fee and keep the registration up to date.
+- Pay the annual fee and keep your registration current.

 Step 5: Get a Lead-Safe Certificate

-• After repairs, have the property inspected again.
+- After making repairs, have the property reinspected.

-• A certified lead inspector will issue a Lead-Free Certificate (if all lead paint is removed) or a Full Risk Reduction Certificate (if it’s made safe).
+- The inspector will issue a Lead-Free Certificate (if all lead is removed) or a Full Risk Reduction Certificate (if it's lead-safe).

 Step 6: Keep the Property Lead-Safe